-When you have a homeowner’s, renters, or condo insurance policy, these policies will often cover the cost of personal items stolen from your rental car.
+When you have a homeowner’s, renter’s, or condo insurance policy, these policies will often cover the cost of personal items stolen from your rental car.
+This is typically subject to your property insurance policy’s deductible.
 It’s important to carefully review your policy documents ahead of time to ensure that this is true.

 Alternatively, call your insurance company to confirm.
 If your policies don’t cover this expense, then you may be able to add on just personal effects coverage from the rental company, saving money over the cost of fully insuring the vehicle through them.

 It’s always a good idea to call your auto insurance company before renting a vehicle to confirm that you will be covered when driving it.
 During the call, you can ask any questions about coverage limits.
 This may be an excellent time to increase low insurance limits, so you have additional coverage.
 This is particularly important if you’re driving a rental vehicle with a higher value than your personal car.
 Increasing your limits ahead of time can help ensure you aren’t financially responsible for the difference between your coverage limits and the car’s value if you’re in an accident and the vehicle is totaled.